SitrakaResearchAndPOC/bionicmodulation-allsdr-docker/README.md

 # bionicmodulation-allsdr-docker
-This is roadmap for dockerized modulation using many sdr : pluto sdr an his variant (zynq compatible), usrp, hackrf and for future bladerf if possible
+This is roadmap for dockerized modulation using many sdrs and voice support  on docker sdr could be  :
+* pluto sdr an his variant (zynq compatible)
+* usrp
+* hackrf
+* bladerf for future plan
 # Install all dependecies
 ```
 apt update